hpi-dhc/devicely/inst/paper.md

 temperature, blood oxygen saturation, acceleration, blood glucose and much more `[@Kamisalic2018:2018]`.
 Moreover, they are becoming increasingly popular with a steeping increase in market presence in 2020 alone `[@IDC2020:2020]`.
-Applications for wearable devices varies from tracking cardiovascular risks `[@Bayoumy2021:2021]` to identifying COVID-19 onset `[@Mishra2020:2020]`.
+Applications for wearable devices vary from tracking cardiovascular risks `[@Bayoumy2021:2021]` to identifying COVID-19 onset `[@Mishra2020:2020]`.
 Therefore, there is a great need for scientists to easily go through data acquired from different wearables.
 In order to solve this problem and empower scientists working with biosignals,